cloudmesh-community/sp19-222-101/project-report/report.md

 in a file called gatherData.py.
 It uses Flask.request() to read in a user's text file.
 Once the file has been accepted, the text file is processed and the classification occurs.
 The results of the classification are then returned and displayed to the user as an HTML page using Flask.render_template().
+The upload function and the classification process is explained in more detail in the next section.

 It should be noted that the upload endpoint cannot be reached directly by URL;
 it can only be accessed by pressing a JavaScript button on the home page of the